The Canadian Scoliosis Screening Coalition

 Links to Pre-operative procedures: Halo Gravity Traction (HGT)

-A curated list.
-Note: when children are
+ATTENTION: when children are

 - Popescu MB, Marie H, Ulici A, Ionescu SN, Ionescu A, Popescu IA, Herdea A. Impact of Preoperative Halo Traction on Cobb Angle Reduction in Adolescent Idiopathic Scoliosis: A Retrospective Analysis.
 Children (Basel).
 2025 Aug 9;12(8):1045. doi: 10.3390/children12081045.
 PMID: 40868497; PMCID: PMC12384220."...
 Halo traction, a technique that involves the application of gradual axial traction through a halo device attached to the skull, has been shown to reduce Cobb angles, improve pulmonary function, and enhance spinal flexibility in patients with severe scoliosis... and assist surgical correction...it is a well-established preoperative method that facilitates safer and more effective surgical outcomes by gradually improving spinal flexibility and reducing curve severity..."